fifiman/uQUIZavanje/site/README.md

 1. Python 3 (>= 3.6)
 2. Pip
-3. Django
+3. Django, channels, channels-redis
+4. redis-server

 Python and pip installation instructions can be found online.
-Once you have python and pip, django can be installed using `pip install Django`.
+Once you have python and pip, the needed python packages can be installed using `pip install Django channels channels-redis`.
 Check whether django is properly installed using `python -m django --version`.
+Redis-server can be installed on Ubuntu with `sudo apt install redis-server`.
+Windows users...google it.

 ## Running

+A redis server must be started before running the django application.

+In a seperate terminal window run: `redis-server` which will start redis on it's default port.

-`python manage.py runserver`
+And then run `python manage.py runserver 0.0.0.0:8000`.

 ## Source control